wwcodemanila/WWCodeManila-ML.AI/tutorials/categorical_data.md

 Note: These techniques are generally used for features, not class labels.

 ## Binary Categories
-For features with only two unique value, e.g. sex (Male and Female), the most common technique is to use a binary encoding.
+For features with only two unique value, the most common technique is to use a binary encoding.

 Example: For the feature `sex`, we encode `Female as 1` and `Male as 0`.